 Once the pus has been removed, the hole will be cleaned with sterile saline.
 The abscess is left open but covered with a wound dressing, allowing for any extra pus produced draining away easily.
 If it is a deep abscess, antiseptic dressing (gauze wick) may be placed inside the wound to keep it open to allow for further draining.

 If the abscess is internal the pus will usually need to be drained by using a needle that is inserted through the skin (percutaneous abscess drainage) or with surgery.

 The method used is dependent on the size and location of the abscess.
 Antibiotics will also be given at the same time to help kill the infection and prevent spreading.

-If the internal abscess is small, the surgeon may drain this with a fine needle, depending on the location of the abscess if dependent on whether general or local anaesthetic will be used to complete the procedure.
+If the internal abscess is small, the surgeon may drain this with a fine needle.
+Based upon the location of the abscess on the consultant will determine whether a general or a local anaesthetic will be used to complete the procedure.

-If the internal abscess is too large to be drained with a needle, or for other reasons a needle cannot get to the abscess safely.
-This will generally using general anaesthetic involve making a larger incision in your skin to allow the pus to be washed out.
+If the internal abscess is too large to be drained with a needle, or for other reasons a needle cannot get to the abscess safely, surgery may be necessary This will generally involve using general anaesthetic and the surgeon will make a larger incision in your skin to allow the pus to be washed out.

 As with any procedure there are risks, there is the potential for infection and as with any procedure, anaesthetic, local or general, can have complications.
 It is best to discuss this with your surgeon during your consultation prior to surgery.